You are here

 Protecting humpback whales in the Eastern Caribbean

 Thanks to our friends at Ternua, we were nominated for a grant through European Outdoor Conservation Association (EOCA) to fund our work to protect humpback whales in the Eastern Caribbean.
-We've been hard at work to achieve our goals on this project.
+Since receiving the grant, we've been hard at work to achieve our goals on this project.
 Here is some of what we've been up to!

 With support from EOCA, SVG's Preservation Fund, and our conservation partners, we are working with locals in Saint Vincent and the Grenadines to devise a model for a community-based eco-tourism operation that will benefit a small and newly-discovered unique sub population of humpback whales as well as the local community.
 The goal of this project is to promote the conservation of this distinct population of humpback whales through the development of responsible whale watching while respecting the cultural legacy of the community.
 So far we: